datopian/datahub/site/content/docs/examples/ckan.md

 filetype: blog
 ---

 The PortalJS CKAN example intends to provide users with an easy way to bootstrap a data catalog and share data stories backed by a CKAN back end.
+The configuration is simple, being a matter of simply setting up an environment variable, which determines from which CKAN instance the data is going to be pulled.

 ## Demo